Origins-Eternity/ER-Core/README.md

 ### Tinker's material
 **A new tinker's material,  Tungsten Steel, has been added, only when Tinkers' Construct 2 is installed.
 If you enable this, be sure to enable Items, Fluids, and Ores.**
 ![This is an image](https://s11.ax1x.com/2024/02/13/pF8BzxP.png)
+### Herbs
+**The herb is a healing item, which is used in the same way as bandage and plaster in First Aid.
+Recover half a heart every 23 seconds, recover one heart in total.
+Only added when First Aid is installed at the same time.
+Note that this mod does not add any recipes to it.**
 ## About
 **This mod has been open source under the Apache License 2.0, you can use, modify, port and distribute this mod under the license.
 And there are currently no plans to make a mod like this for a new Minecraft version.**